AdebolaShelby/Project-1/README.md

 * The correlation between a country's GDP per Capita and Medal count is 0.4009777687756397.
 * The r-squared is: 0.1607831710522904 which indicates that there is no relationship between a country's GDP and medal count

-Each question in the project proposal is answered with precise descriptions and findings (5 points) Findings are strongly supported with numbers and visualizations (5 points) Each question response is supported with a well-discerned statistical analysis from lessons (e.g., aggregation, correlation, comparison, summary statistics, sentiment analysis, and time series analysis) (5 points)